 An Officer must be an employee or contractor to a Promoter Member organization.
 Any one person can hold only one Officer role at a time.
 A representative of the Promoter Member organization is called a Director; in the case of an Officer who is not also a Director, such Officer shall not be included for quorum and shall not participate in votes taken by the Board.
 An Officer who is also a Director retains all the rights and privileges obtaining to any other Director.

+If an individual serving as an Officer ceases employment with the Promoter Member organization, or if the Board takes action to remove that individual due to loss of Good Standing or for other reasons, the Board shall at its earliest convenience accept nominations and hold an election to fill the remainder of that individual’s term.
+If a Promoter Member organization loses its Good Standing, any Officer employed by, or contracted to, that Promoter Member Company also loses his or her Good Standing.
+In that case, the Board shall at its earliest convenience accept nominations and hold an election from among the employees or contractors of the remaining Promoter Member organizations to fill the remainder of that individual’s term.

 Section 4.3 Term in Office, Nominations, Voting